 On the Review + create tab, your configuration is validated.
 You can review the selections made in the previous screens.

 After validation has succeeded and you’ve reviewed the terms, select Create for Azure to start the deployment.

 After the deployment finishes, select the NGINX deployment to view information about the deployed resource.

->

-> At this point, you can go to the IP address noted on the overview page to test your deployment.
-You will get the default NGINX welcome screen.
+- To test your deployment, you can go to the IP address noted on the overview page.
+The default NGINX welcome screen should load.